magic-wormhole/magic-wormhole/docs/api.md

   `get_nameplate_completions()` after the response will use the new list.
   Calling this after `h.choose_nameplate` will raise `AlreadyChoseNameplateError`.
-* `completions = h.get_nameplate_completions(prefix)`: returns
+* `matches = h.get_nameplate_completions(prefix)`: returns (synchronously) a
-  (synchronously) a set of suffixes for the given nameplate prefix.
-For example, if the server reports nameplates 1, 12, 13, 24, and 170 are in use, `get_nameplate_completions("1")` will return `{"", "2", "3", "70"}`.
+  set of completions for the given nameplate prefix, along with the hyphen that always follows the nameplate (and separates the nameplate from the rest of the code).
+For example, if the server reports nameplates 1, 12, 13, 24, and 170 are in use, `get_nameplate_completions("1")` will return `{"1-", "12-", "13-", "170-"}`.
 You may want to sort these before displaying them to the user.
 Raises `AlreadyChoseNameplateError` if called after `h.choose_nameplate`.
 * `h.choose_nameplate(nameplate)`: accepts a string with the chosen nameplate.
 May only be called once, after which `AlreadyChoseNameplateError` is raised. (in this future, this might return a Deferred that fires (with None) when the nameplate's wordlist is known (which happens after the nameplate is claimed, requiring a roundtrip to the server)).
+* `d = h.when_wordlist_is_available()`: return a Deferred that fires (with None) when the wordlist is known.
+This can be used to block a readline frontend which has just called `h.choose_nameplate()` until the resulting wordlist is known, which can improve the tab-completion behavior.
-* `completions = h.get_word_completions(prefix)`: return (synchronously) a
+* `matches = h.get_word_completions(prefix)`: return (synchronously) a set of
-  set of suffixes for the given words prefix.
+  completions for the given words prefix.
+This will include a trailing hyphen if more words are expected.
 The possible completions depend upon the wordlist in use for the previously-claimed nameplate, so calling this before `choose_nameplate` will raise `MustChooseNameplateFirstError`.
   Calling this after `h.choose_words()` will raise `AlreadyChoseWordsError`.
-  Given a prefix like "su", this returns a set of strings which are appropriate to append to the prefix (e.g. `{"pportive", "rrender", "spicious"}`, for expansion into "supportive", "surrender", and "suspicious".
+  Given a prefix like "su", this returns a set of strings which are potential matches (e.g. `{"supportive-", "surrender-", "suspicious-"}`.
 The prefix should not include the nameplate, but *should* include whatever words and hyphens have been typed so far (the default wordlist uses alternate lists, where even numbered words have three syllables, and odd numbered words have two, so the completions depend upon how many words are present, not just the partial last word).
-E.g.
-  `get_word_completions("pr")` will return `{"ocessor", "ovincial", "oximate"}`, while `get_word_completions("opulent-pr")` will return `{"eclude", "efer", "eshrunk", "inter", "owler"}`.
+E.g. `get_word_completions("pr")` will return `{"processor-", "provincial-", "proximate-"}`, while `get_word_completions("opulent-pr")` will return `{"opulent-preclude", "opulent-prefer", "opulent-preshrunk", "opulent-printer", "opulent-prowler"}` (note the lack of a trailing hyphen, because the wordlist is expecting a code of length two).
 If the wordlist is not yet known, this returns an empty set.
-It will include an empty string in the returned set if the prefix is complete (the last word is an exact match for something in the completion list), but will include additional strings if the completion list includes extensions of the last word.
-The completions will never include a hyphen: the UI frontend must supply these if desired.
-The frontend is also responsible for sorting the results before display.
+All return values will `.startwith(prefix)`.
+The frontend is responsible for sorting the results before display.
 * `h.choose_words(words)`: call this when the user is finished typing in the code.
 It does not return anything, but will cause the Wormhole's `w.when_code()` (or corresponding delegate) to fire, and triggers the